 Annual Reports

-2023 Central Elgin Water System Annual Report
+Central Elgin Drinking Water System (St. Thomas Suburban Areas) 2025 Annual Report

-2022 Belmont Water System Summary Report
+Belmont Water System 2025 Annual Report

-2022 Central Elgin Water System Summary Report
+Central Elgin Distribution System 2025 Annual Report

 Water Energy and Conservation Plans